Solutions for severe headache and migraine provided by Specialist Neurologists

 Then you may have chronic migraine which is the most severe form because of the persistence and long term pain.
 Treatment can be difficult but injectable treatments have been shown to help many patients, even when other therapies have failed.
 You may qualify for the injectable medication free of charge (PBS) if you have tried several headache preventers.

-At Neurology Network Melbourne we have 34 doctors, including those who specialize primarily in the treatment of these severe headaches and provide injectable treatments.
+At Neurology Network Melbourne we have over 30 doctors’s practices, including practices that specialize primarily in the treatment of these severe headaches and provide injectable treatments.

 Dr Hutton talks about new and emerging migraine and headache treatments: